 Once you’ve added your kefir grains to your water mixture it should look something like this picture below.
 Some people at this point add berries, limes, lemons, egg shells to their mix to increase the mineral content but it’s not necessary.

 Now go ahead and add 1/4 cup sugar or 4 tablespoons of sugar to your kefir water.
-I use sucanat that I purchased from Good Earth because it’s a more natural unrefined sugar.
+I use sucanat purchased from Good Earth because it’s a more natural unrefined sugar.
 I place 3 tablespoons sucanat and 1 tablespoon white sugar.

 Since kefir grains thrive off of a mineral rich environment its good to add a teaspoon of unsulphured molasses to the kefir water.
 You don’t have to do this though if you don’t like the taste of molasses or if you are using unchlorinated spring water.